 Geranium essential oil is a beautiful oil for skincare products.
-It has so many skin benefits and, as I’ll shortly be bringing out a new product that has geranium bourbon essential oil in it, I wanted to share with you why I think this essential oil is a beautiful, magical bottle of pure skin delight for any type of skin!
+It has so many skin benefits.
+Last year I launched the wonderful Rose Clay and Aloe nurturing face mask, which has geranium bourbon essential oil in it, so I wanted to share with you why I think this essential oil is a beautiful, magical bottle of pure skin delight for any type of skin!

 Geranium oil – historically great